JosefRichie13/BehavePython/README.md

 # BehavePython

-This repo has the code which implements a Selenium Test framework using BDD (Behave) for the website, https://www.saucedemo.com/
+This repo has the code which implements a Selenium Test framework using BDD (Behave) for the website, https://www.saucedemo.com/ and API testing using Python Requests for https://automationexercise.com/api_list

 ### **Create a new project in PyCharm**